tezos/tezos-mirror/src/lib_lwt_result_stdlib/README.md

       `bare/`.
 These modules are functorised over the implementation of a trace.
       The file `traced/structs/structs.ml` contains an all-in-one functor for instantiating all of the modules.

-- `traces/` contains multiple implementation of traces.
-These are meant more as examples than fully-fledged traces, but they can also be used for prototyping or as a basis for a more complete trace implementation.

 - `test/` contains code to test the library.